Danchikon/BuckwheatSite/README.md

 #### Hardcore requirement:
   - Buckwheat price graph

 Our team included everything listed above when developing this website.
 So for the best experience navigate to [How to use](#how-to-use) section and test everything yourself.
 If you decide to check source code navigate to [Installation](#installation) section and follow the steps to install everything correctly so no bugs appear.
+Also we thought about adaptation, so the website is adapted for smartphones, tablets, laptops and desktops.